DAPPERstats/website/content/software/hello.md

 weight = 1

 title = "Software Products"
-subtitle = "We provide full-stack software development, with custom solutions for data management to user-friendly apps."
+subtitle = "We provide customized solutions across the entire software stack."

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.